downlinko/downlinko.github.io/_posts/development/testing/2018-10-04-download-install-apache-jmeter.md

 [Apache JMeter](https://en.wikipedia.org/wiki/Apache_JMeter){:target="_blank"} is a load testing tool.
 It focuses on analyzing and measuring the performance of a variety of services.

-JMeter was originally designed for testing Web Applications.
+JMeter was originally designed for testing Web applications.
 Today it has the ability to **test many different protocols**: HTTP, FTP, JDBC, LDAP, JMS, SMTP, POP3, IMAP, TCP, and others.

 The JMeter project is part of the Apache Software Foundation.
 A decentralized open source community of developers.